kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 ClusterNetworkPolicy does.

-Unlike the NetworkPolicy resource in which each rule represents an allowed traffic, ClusterNetworkPolicy will enable administrators to set `Authorize`, `Deny` or `Allow` as the action of each rule.
+Unlike the NetworkPolicy resource in which each rule represents an allowed traffic, ClusterNetworkPolicy will enable administrators to set `Empower`, `Deny` or `Allow` as the action of each rule.
 ClusterNetworkPolicy rules should be read as-is, i.e. there will not be any implicit isolation effects for the Pods selected by the ClusterNetworkPolicy, as opposed to what NetworkPolicy rules imply.

-In terms of precedence, the aggregated `Authorize` rules (all ClusterNetworkPolicy rules with action `Authorize` in the cluster combined) should be evaluated before aggregated ClusterNetworkPolicy `Deny` rules, followed by aggregated ClusterNetworkPolicy `Allow` rules, followed by NetworkPolicy rules in all Namespaces.
-As such, the `Authorize` rules have the highest precedence, which in most cases shall only be used to provide exceptions to deny-all rules and authorize traffic from/to well-known entities.
+In terms of precedence, the aggregated `Empower` rules (all ClusterNetworkPolicy rules with action `Empower` in the cluster combined) should be evaluated before aggregated ClusterNetworkPolicy `Deny` rules, followed by aggregated ClusterNetworkPolicy `Allow` rules, followed by NetworkPolicy rules in all Namespaces.
+As such, the `Empower` rules have the highest precedence, which shall only be used to provide exceptions to deny-all rules and authorize traffic from/to well-known entities.
+However, the `Empower` rules does not guarantee the traffic will not be dropped: it simply denotes that the packets matching those rules can bypass the ClusterNetworkPolicy `Deny` rule evaluation.

 ClusterNetworkPolicy `Deny` rules are useful for administrators to explicitly block traffic from malicious clients, or workloads that poses security risks.